second2falcon/school_files/README.md

 # School files

-Repository with my school notes and files.
+Repository with notes from class.<br />

-Probably not gonna use it.
+(notes might be incomplete)